Kaggle/kaggle-api/README.md

 optional arguments:
-  -h, --help            show this help message and exit -q, --quiet           Suppress printing information about download progress
+  -h, --help            show this help message and exit -q, --quiet           Suppress printing information about download progress -t, --keep-tabular    Do not convert tabular files to CSV (default is to convert) -d, --delete-old-versions
+                        Delete old versions of this dataset
 ```

 Example: